-Children living outside of the priority areas who achieve the automatic qualifying score or above for this school, for this particular year of entry.
+Children living inside or outside of the priority areas who achieve the automatic qualifying score or above for this school, for this particular year of entry.

-Children who score below the automatic qualifying score, but above the minimum score for the waiting list for this school, for this particular year of entry.
+Children living inside or outside of the priority areas who score below the automatic qualifying score, but above the minimum score for the waiting list for this school, for this particular year of entry.